 This should not be difficult given the travel restrictions.
 We think that what they mean is that the business must otherwise have been in good financial health.

-- must submit statements of financial position, including over 12 months’ bank statements, balance sheet, income statements, cash flow statements,
+- must submit statements of financial position, including over 12 months’ bank statement, balance sheet, income statements, cash flow statements,

 - indicate the intended use of the resources.